R4wm/dear_diary/2019/10/10/study.entry.md

 1. Describing Job
+  * He feared God and [eschewed](https://www.merriam-webster.com/dictionary/eschew) evil

+    This begs the question, how good am I at identifying evil?

-  * He feared God and [eschewed](https://www.merriam-webster.com/dictionary/eschew) evil Its interesting the Bible describes Job as perfect, but  we obviously know that he too was a sinner.
+   Its interesting the Bible describes Job as perfect, but  we obviously know that he too was a sinner.
 Was this because we walked with God?

    This is before one could be made perfect through the forgiveness of sins to which Jesus paid on the cross.

    * He was a father and husband